grygy/pv217-microservices-materials/08/README.md

 #### Types

 1. Liveness -- The liveness probe checks if the service is healthy.
 If the probe fails, the service is not running, cannot be recovered, and should be restarted.
-2. Readiness -- If the application is ready to serve traffic, requests are not prohibited.
+2. Readiness -- The readiness probe checks if the application is ready to serve traffic; requests are not prohibited.
 Dependencies, databases, and external services are connected.
-If the readiness probe fails, the service is not yet ready to serve traffic, but it's not considered as a failure and the service is not restarted.
-This probe prevents routing to instance which is warming up or loading data.
+If the readiness probe fails, the service is not yet ready to serve traffic, but it's not considered a failure, and the service is not restarted.
+This probe prevents routing to the instance which is warming up or loading data.
-3. Startup -- This probe determinates if the application consider itself successfully initialized.
-That doesn't mean it's ready so serve traffic, but rather that all core components and configurations are loaded and initialized.
+3. Startup -- The startup probe determines if the application considers itself successfully initialized.
+That doesn't necessarily mean it's ready to serve traffic, but rather that all core components and configurations are loaded and initialized.

 ### SmallRye Health